SolhavenGames/Elementals-of-Tulia/README.md

 - Hundreds of Elementals begin to go missing on Earth.
 (E-Year 2034)
 ## T-Year 920
 - **_Zezri's_** underground society tries and fails to cure **_Kael_**, who reaches Death Gate V.
+- Contact Death spreads through Tixolam and **_Zezri's_** underground society due to contact with victims.
+- Tixolam begins publicly demonizing Forbidden Elements, growing afraid of the monsters that broke from their grip.
 - **_Ember_** attacks Wuhan-Nanjing, causing 1.2 trillion in damages and killing hundreds of thousands.
 (E-Year 2036)
 - **_Adva_** gains Squall, regaining her Windsi.
 She is hesitant to move beyond Gate I. (E-Year 2036)
 - **_Rai_** and **_Arete_** hear of the attack on Wuhan-Nanjing, beginning to admire **_Ember_** from a distance.
 (E-Year 2036)
+- The Coven declares Forbidden Elements an anomoly, while the Phlanax declare the Forbidden Elements a bi-product of Coven ambition.
+- Both sides claim to commmit to no more use of Forbidden Elements.
+- **_Rai_** reaches Deluge Gate I. (E-Year 2037)